 The opportunities are plenty to buy cash flow generating properties around the country.
 Specialized REITs and the rise of real estate crowdfunding companies are making this move easier today.
 You just need to figure out what type of real estate portfolio mix you want.

 For 15 years I’ve been 100% long luxury growth markets.
-Now I’m shifting towards a balance of growth and income (utility) because valuations are stretched in expensive coastal cities and I no longer want to spend so much time managing rental properties now that I have a son.
+Now I’m shifting towards a balance of growth and income (utility) because valuations are stretched in expensive coastal cities.
+Plus, I no longer want to spend so much time managing rental properties now that I have kids.

 If you can remove emotion, pride, and prejudice from the equation, you should be able to maximize your lifestyle, cash flow, and net worth.
 Ready to BURL?